 The results of the pathology exam help determine breast cancer stage and help plan treatment.

 If no cancer is found in the sentinel nodes (lymph node-negative), surgery to remove more lymph nodes will not be needed because it is unlikely other lymph nodes have cancer.
-However, If cancer is found in the sentinel nodes (lymph node-positive), more lymph nodes may be removed with a procedure called axillary dissection.
-However, in select low-risk cases with pre-specified criteria and only 1 to 2 lymph nodes involves an additional surgery by lymph node axillary dissection can be avoided in cases of breast preservation where radiation therapy is part of the planned management.
+If cancer is found in the sentinel nodes (lymph node-positive), more lymph nodes may be removed with a procedure called axillary dissection.
+However, in select low-risk cases with pre-specified criteria and only 1 to 2 lymph nodes involved, lymph node axillary dissection can be avoided in cases of breast preservation where radiation therapy is part of the planned management.

 Axillary Lymph Node Dissection (ALND)

 The axillary lymph nodes run from the breast tissue into the armpit.
 This area under the arm is called the axilla.

 Anywhere from 10 to 40 lymph nodes are removed and examined during an axillary lymph node dissection.
 These nodes are typically removed during your lumpectomy or mastectomy.